AidenLai2305/Predicting-Recipe-Preparation-Time/README.md

 **Significance Level:**  0.05

-After running our permutation test X times, we recieved a p-value of X, so that we reject/fail to reject the null, meaning that there is **conclusion**.
+After running our permutation test X times, we received a p-value of X, so that we reject/fail to reject the null, meaning that there is **conclusion**.

 ---